fegastal/42SP-Labs-Notes/README.md

 These two references were essential to give continuity to the challenge, which was to be delivered in 6 days.🤯

 - **Phase 2 - Data Structures 🕸**

+> 2.1 Huffman's Tree

+In order to start studying data structures, I tried to understand how the Huffman Tree works.
+Based on the playlist indicated above, I was able to get a good understanding. :)

+Basically, when we have files - be it images, video, audio or text - that occupy a large amount of memory because they are heavy, we have the possibility to compress them - it can be by winrar, 7zip or any other software.

+In this sense, pixel points with very similar colors can be converted into one color, decreasing the file size, for example.

+With the Huffman Algorithm - proposed by David A. Huffman in 1952 during his doctorate at MIT - it is possible to adapt it to compress any type of file, but it is also widely used for text, since it is very efficient and lossless.
+Come to think of it, this very important algorithm was implemented 70 years ago! 👀

+⚠️ What is so interesting about it?

+It makes use of several data structures, such as table, chained list or priority queue, and binary tree. :D It is a lot!

+So we need to focus on steps.